teamdailypractice/teamdailypractice.github.io/school/cbse/09/science/science-class9-complete.md

 This e-book contains the complete interactive lessons and question banks for Class 9 Science.

+# Definitions & Formulae

+## Chemistry

+**Matter:** Anything that has mass and occupies space.

+**Diffusion:** The intermixing of particles of two different types of matter on their own.

+**Latent Heat of Fusion:** The amount of heat energy required to change 1 kg of a solid into liquid at atmospheric pressure at its melting point.

+**Sublimation:** A change of state directly from solid to gas without changing into liquid state.

+**Pure Substance:** A substance consisting of a single type of particle, where all constituent particles are the same in their chemical nature.

+**Element:** A basic form of matter that cannot be broken down into simpler substances by chemical reactions.

+**Compound:** A substance composed of two or more elements, chemically combined with one another in a fixed proportion.

+**Atom:** The smallest particle of an element that cannot usually exist independently and retains all its chemical properties.

+**Molecule:** A group of two or more atoms that are chemically bonded together; the smallest particle of an element or compound capable of independent existence.

+**Valency:** The combining power (or capacity) of an element.

+**Isotopes:** Atoms of the same element, having the same atomic number but different mass numbers.

+**Isobars:** Atoms of different elements with different atomic numbers, which have the same mass number.

+## Physics

+**Displacement:** The shortest distance measured from the initial to the final position of an object.

+**Velocity:** The speed of an object moving in a definite direction.

+**Acceleration:** The measure of the change in the velocity of an object per unit time. a = (v - u) / t

+**Newton's First Law:** An object remains in a state of rest or of uniform motion in a straight line unless compelled to change that state by an applied force.

+**Inertia:** The natural tendency of an object to resist a change in its state of motion or of rest.

+**Momentum (p):** The product of an object's mass (m) and velocity (v). p = mv

+**Newton's Second Law:** The rate of change of momentum of an object is proportional to the applied unbalanced force in the direction of force.
+F = ma

+**Newton's Third Law:** To every action, there is an equal and opposite reaction, acting on two different objects simultaneously.

+**Universal Law of Gravitation:** F = G * (M * m) / d²

+**Thrust:** The force acting on an object perpendicular to the surface.

+**Pressure:** The thrust acting per unit area.
+Pressure = Thrust / Area

+**Archimedes' Principle:** When a body is immersed fully or partially in a fluid, it experiences an upward force that is equal to the weight of the fluid displaced by it.

+**Work:** The product of the force and displacement in the direction of the force.
+W = Fs

+**Kinetic Energy:** The energy possessed by an object due to its motion.
+Ek = ½mv²

+**Potential Energy:** The energy possessed by an object by virtue of its position or configuration.
+Ep = mgh

+**Power:** The rate of doing work or the rate of transfer of energy.
+P = W / t

+## Biology

+**Cell:** The fundamental structural and functional unit of living organisms.

+**Plasma Membrane:** The selectively permeable outermost covering of the cell that regulates the entry and exit of materials.

+**Osmosis:** The movement of water molecules through a selectively permeable membrane toward a higher solute concentration.

+**Nucleus:** The control center of the cell containing chromosomes and DNA (genetic information).

+**Prokaryotes:** Organisms whose cells lack a nuclear membrane (e.g., bacteria).

+**Eukaryotes:** Organisms with cells that have a nuclear membrane and membrane-enclosed organelles.

+**Tissue:** A group of cells that are similar in structure and work together to achieve a particular function.

+**Meristematic Tissue:** The dividing tissue in plants located only in certain specific regions of growth.

+**Xylem:** Complex permanent tissue in plants that transports water and minerals vertically.

+**Phloem:** Complex permanent tissue in plants that transports food from leaves to other parts.

+**Neuron:** The unit of nervous tissue, highly specialised for transmitting stimuli rapidly within the body.

+**Mitosis:** The process of cell division for growth, producing two identical daughter cells.

+**Meiosis:** The process of cell division for forming gametes, producing four new cells with half the number of chromosomes.

 # Chapter 1: Matter in Our Surroundings

 ## Introduction to Matter